Hello again, yet another iPhone-related post from me. Yay? I don’t know how I feel about it either. Let’s begin.

 All of this is to say that shooting at night with available light does not yield positive results for me.
 But I did it and then I used Neat video and my other tools in post and tried to clean it up.
 Some came out okay.

 My final point concerns movement.
 I need to test this further (as well as more with people) but it appears that there is a good deal of wobble to the camera with this lens attached.
 Typically when I shoot with Filmic Pro I can zoom around and chase my kids and the image is decent.
 Not perfect but certainly not that bizarre jello effect you get with something like the A7S.
 With the A7S it’s mostly the rolling shutter effect that occurs and makes the image less than stellar.
-I have been noticing that shooting with the anamorphic lens, even small movements I make can cause the jello wobble (which is not rolling shutter) to appear.
+I have been noticing that shooting with the anamorphic lens, even small movements I make can cause a jello wobble (which is not rolling shutter) to appear.

 I’ve spent some time turning off the in-camera stabilization and recreating the same camera movements to see what, if any effect that will have.
 The wobble does seem to be reduced so apparently there is some issue relating to the lens and in-camera stabilization.
 That being said the problem is certainly the most severe when I touch the phone screen to start/stop recording.
 That is easy enough to work around.